TaylorDarneille/SEIRFX818/02-js-jquery/js-dom/dom-intro-lab.md

 &#x1F535; and remove it from your page using `.remove()`
 - if you would like your element to stay, just comment this line of code out - so you have it as a reference

+## Submitting:

+Slack your homework grader with the link to the github repo you made for this assignment!

 ### Hungry for More